 If you are looking for something more custom, other materials that have been known to construct slides include smooth and molded concrete, pebbles, and tile.
 These materials have far more freedom in shape, but of course are a great deal more work than a prefabricated model.

 It is important when you choose to build a pool slide that you have had some experience, or it may be best to hire someone that has.
-Slides can be dangerous, and so their installation is definitely a job for professionals who know the ins and outs of these kinds of jobs.
+Slides can be dangerous, and so their installation

 - Fun! – Slides add and attractive and interesting element to your pool.
 Slides are fun, kids and adults alike all love slides, and it can increase the fun factor of your pool.
 It’s like having a water park in your own backyard!